 If the price continues to drop, should the customer be kept informed?
 Yes.
 Price baselines should be recalculated after the first notification so that the next comparison occurs against updated prices.
 The recalculation logic should take into account the first baseline.

-How often such price drop alerts should be sent?
+How often should such price drop alerts be sent?
 It should be configurable to keep the e-mail traffic under control.

 Handling Languages and Currencies